connectrpc/connectrpc.com/docs/node/using-clients.md

 Under the hood, the transports from [@connectrpc/connect-node](https://www.npmjs.com/package/@connectrpc/connect-node) use the built-in Node modules `http`, `https`, and `http2` instead of the fetch API.
-They allows us to provide a transport for gRPC and to support bidi streaming.
+They allow us to provide a transport for gRPC and to support bidi streaming.
 Node.js v18 comes with `fetch()`, but it is limited to HTTP 1.1.